Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot.commit`

-It is required that an event is commited to the aggregate to be stored as an event. `commit` extracts the object's delta and locally caches the state changes that has been applied to the aggregate.
-Commonly, commit is called when an event is applied.
-In [CQRS](http://martinfowler.com/bliki/CQRS.html), events are named using past tense.
+To generate an event the commit method has to be called within the aggregate. `commit` extracts the object's delta and locally caches the state changes that has been applied to the aggregate.

 ```ruby
 def mark player, pos_x, pos_y